chrisguttandin/standardized-audio-context/README.md

 The fact that the internal implementation relies on a ScriptProcessorNode also implies that the [`channelCountMode`](https://webaudio.github.io/web-audio-api/#dom-audionode-channelcountmode) can only be `'explicit'` for now.
 It also means that the total number of channels of all inputs plus the number of all parameters can't be larger than six.

 Another thing to keep in mind is that the fallback will evaluate the `AudioWorkletProcessor` on the global scope.
-It gets isolated in basic way to mimic the [`AudioWorkletGlobalScope`](https://webaudio.github.io/web-audio-api/#audioworkletglobalscope) but that can't be done in a way which makes it impossible for an attacker to break out of that sandbox.
+It gets isolated in a basic way to mimic the [`AudioWorkletGlobalScope`](https://webaudio.github.io/web-audio-api/#audioworkletglobalscope) but that can't be done in a way which makes it impossible for an attacker to break out of that sandbox.
 This should not be a problem unless you load an AudioWorklet from an untrusted source.

 ### decodeAudioData()